History of the chamber

 The chamber is involved in some degree or another with several programs in the community:

-• Ross County Safety Council: Through a partnership with the Ohio Bureau of Workers’ Compensation, the chamber oversees the operation of the council that now has more than 80 members.
-Its main focus is to provide safe working environments for Ross County and area employees.
-The council is governed by its own steering committee.
+• Ross County Safety Council: Through a partnership with the Ohio Bureau of Workers’ Compensation, the chamber oversees the council’s operation, which now has more than 80 members.
+The council’s main focus is to provide safe working environments for Ross County and area employees.
+It is governed by its own steering committee.

-• Workforce Development: Our Job Listings page provides a one-stop shop to some of the jobs being offered by the best businesses in Ross County Assistance with this site is provided through the Chamber.
+• Workforce Development: Our Job Listings page provides a one-stop shop for some of the jobs offered by the best businesses in Ross County.
+Assistance with this site is provided through the Chamber.

-• EPIC: The official young professionals network of Ross County is one of the newest programs in the Chamber.
-This active group of 21-40 year olds is working hard to be engaged in the community through social, civic, professional development, and charitable endeavors.
+• EPIC: Ross County’s official young professionals network is one of the newest programs for 21- to 45-year-olds.
+This active group works hard to engage in the community through social, civic, professional development, and charitable endeavors.

 The Chamber office

 The chamber’s home at 45 E. Main St. is a one-stop place for members and developers.
-The CEO of the Greater Chillicothe Ross County Development also have spaces in the Business Center office.
-In addition, the OSU Small Business Development Center out of Piketon, and other organizations, such as OhioSE use our offices and conference room on an as-needed basis to help counsel people looking to start businesses in the area.
+The CEO of the Greater Chillicothe and Ross County Development and Downtown Chillicothe also has spaces in the Business Center office.
+In addition, the OSU Small Business Development Center out of Piketon, and other organizations, such as OhioSE use our offices and conference room as needed to help counsel people looking to start businesses in the area.

 More information

-More detail about the chamber’s activities and programs can be found on this website.
-We encourage you to explore it to get a better understanding of what we do.
-You may always call 740-702-2722 to get more information.
+This website provides more details about the chamber’s activities and programs.
+We encourage you to explore it to better understand what we do.
+You may always call 740-702-2722 for more information.